About School Choice

 The catch is, private schools can pick and choose who attends their school.
 A student may attend a private school despite not living in the same zip code as that school.
 However, he or she must meet the financial and academic requirements for admission.

-Virtual Private School
+Online Private School

 Education Savings Account/Tax-Credit Scholarships/Vouchers